A study on tuning parameter selection for the high-dimensional lasso: Empirical evaluation

-Appealing to asymptotic arguments, \citet{BelloniChernozhukov2011} show that the minimizer of equation \eqref{eq:squareRootLasso} achieves near oracle performance if $\lambda_n = c \sqrt{n}\Phi^{-1}(1- \alpha/(2p))$, which does not depend on $\sigma$.
+Appealing to asymptotic arguments, they show that the minimizer of equation \eqref{eq:squareRootLasso} achieves near oracle performance if $\lambda_n = c \sqrt{n}\Phi^{-1}(1- \alpha/(2p))$, which does not depend on $\sigma$.
 Here, $\Phi^{-1}$ is the quantile function for the standard Gaussian distribution.
-As \SQRT tended to pick the correct model but with overly regularized coefficient estimates, we will additionally examine a refitted version of \SQRT in which the unregularized least squares solution of $Y$ on $\X_{\S(\hat{\beta}_{\sqrt{\textrm{lasso}}})}$ is reported.